 4. New Zealand

 With 2 islands worth of surreal landscapes, beautiful Maori culture, thrilling activities and more, New Zealand is a place that you need to visit at least once in your life!

 Embark on a journey to Middle Earth at Hobbiton, the set of the Lord of the Rings movies, or be mesmerised by the sheer beauty of Mt Cook and the sparkling blue Lake Tekapo.
 For the adrenaline junkies, New Zealand's where you can fulfil your goals of bungee-jumping and skydiving too ?

 If you're a nature lover, then South Island is a must-visit!
 Don't miss out the wonders of Lake Tekapo and Hooker Valley or head over to the picturesque Queenstown for the bungee of your life.
 Our 8D7N New Zealand South island itinerary is just what you need and don't miss out on all the scrumptious halal food that will excite your taste buds ?

 #HHWT Tip: Thingking of visiting New Zealand for the first time ever?
 Then you'd need these 9 essential tips for first-timers!

 New Zealand's magnificent scenery can be admired during any season but if you want a mild and comfortable temperature, we'd recommend visiting in summer (Dec-Feb) so you can try out the various thrilling activities too.
 If you don't mind taking a budget flight for your 10h trip to New Zealand, look for flights with low-cost carriers such as AirAsia or Jetstar during the peak travel season.
 Full-service flights like Air New Zealand, Singapore Airlines and Malaysia Airlines can sometimes be as cheap as around RM3000-3100 during a sale, so do keep a lookout for their promos when you do start planning for your trip!

 5. Mecca and Medina

 The recent closure of the Masjidil Haram in Mecca and Masjid Nabawi in Medina by the Saudi Arabia government was a huge moment for Muslims around the world.
 It was a solemn sight to see pictures of the Kaabah without worshippers doing the tawaf around it, and many pilgrims' plans to perform umrah have been affected during this time.
 Saudi Arabia recently reopened the two holy sites, though the status for foreign pilgrims to perform umrah or hajj in the upcoming months still remain uncertain.

 If anything, we have no doubt that the situation has strengthened the resolve of many Muslims to visit the Two Holy Mosques.
 While fulfilling the Islamic pillar of Hajj might take more years to prepare for (financially, logistically and mentally), setting your intentions to perform your umrah as your next major trip is a great idea at this point in time.

 Do note that most Umrah packages with a travel agency for around 12D11N will typically cost between RM5000-7000/SGD3000+ depending on the type of comfort you choose for your accommodation.
 The packages are usually inclusive of travel visa, flights, accommodation, transport, itinerary, and Umrah course but do set aside money for your own expenses too.
 If you have the expertise or know tips to perform Umrah without a travel agent, then you can definitely plan a cheaper trip.

 Other than budget, you'd also have to think about when you'd want to visit the holy cities.
 Check with your travel agencies for feasible slots in the upcoming months once its safe to travel, and do stay updated with the latest developments, as there may be influxes of pilgrims once travel restrictions are lifted.
 Otherwise, the peak travel season for Umrah is usually during Ramadan and December while the quieter (and cheaper) season is perhaps in October.
 Do note that if you're planning to do your Umrah in June, the weather can get really hot, so it's probably not an ideal time to go.

 For all the romantics out there, the city of love will always be a place that's close to their hearts.
 Stroll along the River Seine, marvel at the Eiffel Tower, see the Louvre and more - Paris' landmarks are a sight to behold ?

 Make sure you arm yourself with a good camera so that you'll be able to capture picture-perfect memories at these 11 gorgeous spots in Paris!
 And who says you need to fork out a lot when in Paris?
-Discover this charming city on a budget with plenty of free things to do such as free walking tours and catching free movies
+Discover this charming city on a budget with plenty of free things to do such as free walking tours and catching free movies.

 If you think Paris isn't Muslim-friendly, think again!
 These 10 halal eateries will prove otherwise and introduce you to the world of halal food in Paris ?

 For a rough idea of airline costs, flight prices to Paris during usual travel periods can go anywhere from as low RM1800 (especially during the non-peak travel periods in late winter) to around RM2600+.

-#HHWT Tip:Plan your Western Europe trip with our 9D8N Muslim-friendly guide to Paris, London and Amsterdam
+#HHWT Tip:Plan your Western Europe trip with our 9D8N Muslim-friendly guide to Paris, London and Amsterdam!

 Charming canals, windmills, and amazing museums - there's nowhere quite like Amsterdam!
 Plus, with the start of the direct train from London to Amsterdam last year, it has become easier to plan your Western Europe trip without the hassle of multiple flights.

 P.S.
 If you'd like to do Paris and Amsterdam instead, check out our 9D8N Muslim-friendly itinerary!

 Take a trip to the nearby town of Zaanse Schans to see the windmills or visit the iconic clogs museum.
 But besides sightseeing, Amsterdam is also known for its Muslim-friendly street food that you can find in Albert Cuyp Market.
 Get your fill of stroopwafels (Dutch pancake), Dutch fries and poffertjes (Dutch pancakes).
-What's more, the city can be done on a budget too with our one-stop guide
+What's more, the city can be done on a budget too with our one-stop guide!

 Just like Paris, the best months to visit Amsterdam weather-wise is usually from April to May and September to November.
 Just imagine spotting the gorgeous tulips in Keukenhof in spring!
 But flight prices for these months can usually be a tad expensive - keep a lookout on airline promos from KLM/Air France and Emirates!

 Greece is one of those places you'd dream of going with your significant other or even with closest friends.
 The images of the whitewashed houses of Santorini overlooking the sea as well as the magnificent ruins of Athens come to mind when you mention Greece.

 The best time to visit Greece is from May to October when the weather is lovely - it might be a tad sunny but the good thing is, you don't have to wear thick clothing or layer up ?
 What's great about Greece is that it isn't as expensive to travel to as compared to other European countries and if you keep a lookout for airline promos, you can really get a great deal!

 Want the best of Greece?
 Our 6D5N Muslim-friendly itinerary of Athens and Santorini will ensure that you cover the best attractions in these 2 amazing destinations.
-For those of you who are eyeing Greece for your honeymoon, make sure you book a stay at one of these 8 gorgeous Muslim-friendly accommodations in one of the Greek islands
+For those of you who are eyeing Greece for your honeymoon, make sure you book a stay at one of these 8 gorgeous Muslim-friendly accommodations in one of the Greek islands!

 A country steeped in Islamic history, Spain is a must-visit for any Muslim traveller.
 And if you've been wanting to discover Islamic architecture at these places, why not plan that future Andalucian dream trip?

 Witness the grandeur of the Alhambra and the Alcazar Palace while reminiscing about one of Islam's greatest kingdoms with our 8D7N Southern Spain itinerary!
 Don't miss out on doing your prayers at the Granada Mosque or savour Muslim-friendly Spanish tapas while on your trip.

 Of course, no visit to Spain is complete without immersing yourself in Spanish culture too - like watching the flamenco dance or learning how to cook Muslim-friendly Spanish cuisine like paella.

 P.S.
 Did you know that part of Portugal is home to places rich in Islamic history too?
-Conquer both Spain and Portugal with this 9D8N Muslim-friendly itinerary
+Conquer both Spain and Portugal with this 9D8N Muslim-friendly itinerary!

 Flight prices from KL to Madrid or Barcelona have usually gone for anywhere between RM2500 to RM3000.
 As with all the destinations, keep an eye out for promos by the airlines for the time period you'd want to travel in.